AndromedaIsComingg/DevOps-Projects-Darey.io/Project 5/README.md

 ##### - Control Flow:
 The flow of execution of a script can be controlled in bash.
-Statements like if-else, for loops and while loops can be used to make decision, iterate over lists and strings and execute differrent commands.
+Statements like if-else, for loops, and while loops can be used to make decision, iterate over lists and strings and execute differrent commands.

 ##### Using bash to execute an if-else statement.
 We will begin this by creating a bash file named `if-else.sh` inside which we will input the following lines of code using any prefered text editor.
 For this we will be using the vi editor.
-Which is a script meant to check if a number is positive, negative, or zero.
+This script is a script meant to check if a number is positive, negative, or zero.

 ```bash
 #!/bin/bash